roo-rb/roo/README.markdown

 # README for Roo

 This is not the official roo repository.
-The maintainer unfortunately uses a private repository and has been unresponsive.
+The maintainer unfortunately uses a private repository and has been unresponsive so I've put the code here to at least continue in the interim.
 If you'd like to contribute to this code, I'm happy to pull your changes in and will make sure they get to the developer if/when he resurfaces.